Sober Island. Yes, it’s a real place.

 Our beer will quench your thirst, warm your heart, and fuel your next trek into the wild blue yonder.

 Imagine how easy it’d be to just brew beer in a factory, using ingredients from a catalog.
 Ugh, we’d rather not.
 We do things the hard way.
 Which is usually the right way too.
-Every 800-litre batch starts with well water, and every ingredient is locally-sourced whenever possible.
+Every 800-litre batch starts with well water, and every ingredient is locally sourced whenever possible.
 The oysters in our stout are from nearby Pristine Bay.
 And every can is filled by hand (which is totally as painstaking as it sounds), but it’s worth it.
 Our recipes are built from scratch and are the products of a full-mash process, which means that you’ll never see us use an extract in our production.

-Yes sir, we only do things the hard way.
+Seas are never 100% calm when you’re brewing in small batches & using high-quality local ingredients, but we only do things the hard way.
 It’s tastier like that.

 There was once a time when “Oyster Stout” wasn’t a term you’d hear over on this side of the pond.